ergoplatform/ergodocs/docs/crypto.md

 ### Checking A Signature

-You can do basic things in a contract like calculating the hash, but what if you want to to check a signature for abitrary message in a contract.
+You can do basic things in a contract like calculating the hash, but what if you want to check a signature for abitrary message in a contract.
 This can be done trivially in Ergo, an example is available in SuSy bridge implementation

 | Bitcoin           | Ethereum                           | Ergo                                 |
 |-------------------|------------------------------------|--------------------------------------|